MNLepage08/YCNG-288-DevOps/README.md

 * [Create your project:](https://cloud.google.com/resource-manager/docs/creating-managing-projects?hl=fr) In the navigation menu, select IAM & Admin / Create a project.
 Enter your project name (ex: YCNG-288-DevOps) and click create.

 * [Get the credentials (json):](https://developers.google.com/workspace/guides/create-credentials?hl=fr) In the navigation menu, select IAM & Admin / Service Accounts.
 Click on + create service account.
 Enter service account name and Service account ID (Project ID).
+Grant this service account access to project (optional): Select a role / Basic / Editor, Owner.
 Click on create and continue.
 Click on your service account created / keys / add keys / create a new key / JSON / create.
 Your private kay is saved on your computer.

 * Set up the environment variable ```GOOGLE_APPLICATION_CREDENTIALS``` on your terminal:
   ```diff